Mercy-nenoh/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that list all files
+Script that prints the file name iamafile